 Native American priests and shamans often inscribed rocks with images at locations they believed were underworld entrances.

 It is located only a few miles from the Ancient Walls at Mount Carbon, West Virginia.
 This proximity has led some writers to speculate about a connection between the two sites.
 Some have suggested the lettered rocks acted as a "signpost" to indicate directions to the Mount Carbon site or provide information about the walls found there.
 Such theories are based on guesswork rather than scientific evidence.

-In the early 1900s, the Dempsey Indian Mound was discovered at a location only about three air-miles distant.
-The Robson Mound is located on in a loop of level land on Loop Creek below the mouth of Beard's Fork.
+In the early 1900s, the Dempsey Indian Mound was discovered only about three air miles distant.
+The Robson Mound is in a loop of level land on Loop Creek below the mouth of Beard's Fork.

 NOTE: If you choose to visit this or any other petroglyph in West Virginia, officials at the W.Va.
 Division of Culture & History request that you please refrain from touching the rock.
 Oils in human skin can cause the rock to more quickly erode.

 Sign up for a FREE West Virginia Explorer Magazine copy in your weekly email.
 Sign me up!